zhjilin/RSLC/readme.txt

 3.1 normalization20170111.R

-This is the core R script to calculate the SSMD score for just for one treatment vs control.
+This is the core R script to calculate the SSMD score for one treatment vs control.

 3.1.1 Usage: